 c) The personnel are very well informed in advance about the segment demanding repair.
 The maintenance is very focused as technicians know about the components that need inspection, repair and replacement.
 Also, they are aware of the tools to use and the methods to follow, hence significantly reducing the maintenance costs while eliminating the need for planned downtime in many cases.

 d) Predictive maintenance ensures a longer Remaining Useful Life (RUL) of machinery and equipment.
-This is because it can prevent secondary damage and hence would need only smaller labour forces to perform maintenance procedures.
+This is because it can prevent secondary damage and hence would need only smaller labor forces to perform maintenance procedures.

 2- Predictive Quality